 Shoulders & Core (5 exercises) – Day 3

 Be realistic when designing any exercise program regarding the number of sets and repetition you use.
 More is not always better.
 Different exercises, sets, repetitions and recovery time will effect both short and long-term outcomes.
 Using a 5×5 setup gives you 25 repetitions per exercise and two movements per body part brings that repetition total to 50.
 That is more than enough to overload a muscle using a 5-RM.
 Many programs out there, when looking at sets and repetitions, equate to unrealistic expectations regarding length of workout.
-A repetition goal of 25-50 is more than enough to stimulate muscle growth, as long as you’re using a 5-RM.
 Here is a nice article on how to perform a 5-RM bench press test.

 There are four important design elements regarding this particular 5×5 split routine.
 They are: (1) the use of compound movements, (2) large muscle groups, (3) the use of 5-RM on all exercises, and (4) sufficient recovery time.
 A 5×5 split routine is popular and has been shown to build strength and muscle size over time.
 Special emphasis should be placed on your 5-RM in this strength training routine.
 During anytime in the program, if you’re able to surpass five repetitions for any exercise – that’s right – you need to increase the weight.
 If for example, an exercise on your “core” day (see below) is too light – then hold a weight plate or wear a weighted vest (if available) to challenge yourself more.
 See the design and layout below.

-I hope you enjoy the program.
-If you have any questions on this particular 5×5 Split Routine (3-day), now featured on Jefit app, or any other program for that matter, please reach out to me in the comment section on this blog or our online community via the app.
-Here is some additional reading that you may find interesting on the topic of strength training.
+I hope you enjoy the programs.
+If you have any questions on the above 5×5 Split Routine (3-day), now featured on Jefit app, or any other program for that matter, please reach out to me in the comment section on this blog or our online community via the app.
+Here is additional reading that you may find interesting on the topic of strength training.
 Be well and stay strong!